docker-archive/docker-ce/components/cli/docs/deprecated.md

 Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13
 Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12

-### Kubernetes stack support
+### Kubernetes stack and context support

 **Deprecated in Release: v20.10**

-Following the deprecation of [Compose on Kubernetes](https://github.com/docker/compose-on-kubernetes), support for Kubernetes in the `stack` command in the docker CLI is now marked as deprecated as well.
+Following the deprecation of [Compose on Kubernetes](https://github.com/docker/compose-on-kubernetes), support for Kubernetes in the `stack` and `context` commands in the docker CLI is now marked as deprecated as well.

 ### Pulling images from non-compliant image registries